 6.39.1 Applicability to language

+The heap fragmentation vulnerability as described in ISO/IEC TR 24772-1:2019 exist in Python.
+The memory leak vulnerability of that clause is mitigated by Python automatic garbage collection as described below.

 Python supports automatic garbage collection so in theory it should not have memory leaks.
 However, there are at least three general cases in which memory can be retained after it is no longer needed.
-The first is when implementation-dependent memory allocation/de-allocation algorithms (or even bugs) cause a leak, which would be an implementation error and not a language error.
+The first is when implementation-dependent memory allocation/de-allocation algorithms cause a leak, which would be an implementation error and not a language error.
 The second general case is when objects remain referenced after they are no longer needed.
 This is a logic error which requires the programmer to modify the code to delete references to objects when they are no longer required.

-There is a third very subtle memory leak case wherein objects mutually reference one another without any outside references remaining – a kind of deadly embrace where one object references a second object (or group of objects) so the second object(s) can’t be collected but the second object(s) also reference the first one(s) so it/they too can’t be collected.
+There is a third subtle memory leak case wherein objects mutually reference one another without any outside references remaining – a kind of deadly embrace where one object references a second object (or group of objects) so the second object(s) can’t be collected but the second object(s) also reference the first one(s) so it/they too can’t be collected.
 This group is known as cyclic garbage.
 Python provides a garbage collection module called gc which has functions which enable the programmer to enable and disable cyclic garbage collection as well as inspect the state of objects tracked by the cyclic garbage collector so that these, often very subtle leaks, can be traced and eliminated.

 6.39.2 Guidance to language users